Coming of Age

 - (D) Participants will write a “credo statement” setting forth their ethical and religious identity, at this moment in their lives.
 These statements are usually about 500-700 words long.
 Mentors help youth write their credos.
 You can read some sample Coming of Age credos online here.

-- (E) Participants will lead the services here at UUCPA on Sunday, May 17, 2020 (both the 9:30 and 11:00 services), during which they present their “credo statements.”
-After the services, participants attend a closing celebration with a potluck lunch; parents and family members may also attend the closing celebration.
+- (E) Participants will lead the services here at UUCPA on Sunday, May 23, 2021 (at the 10:30 am service), during which they present their “credo statements.”
+After the service, participants attend a closing celebration with a potluck lunch; parents and family members may also attend the closing celebration.
 Participants must be present at both services, and at the lunch afterwards.

 Youth say that the Coming of Age program is both fun and meaningful.
 The program will help them grow in self-knowledge, it will allow them to spend time with youth and adults who share similar values, and it provides additional strong adult role models at a time in life when that’s what many young people are looking for.